dotku/pen/README.md

 ## Contributing

-Welcome to contribute to this project in any kind of forms, code, promiting, or etc.
+Welcome to contribute to this project in any kind of forms: pull request code, promiting, or etc.